freedomlayer/offset_docs/doc/docs/source/intro/privacy.rst

 * Index servers

   * Know your public key
-  * Know the public keys of your friends
+  * Know the public keys of your Offset friends
-  * Know approximate balances between you and your friends.
+  * Know approximate balances between you and your Offset friends.
   * Know when you are online

 * Relays

   * Know your public key
-  * Might know the public keys of some of your friends
+  * Might know the public keys of some of your Offset friends

 * Offset friends